crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 >```

 Successful installation will result in the servos moving the faceplate into the "closed" or "down" position and the activation of the LED (eyes).
 When the button is pushed, the servos will move to the "open" or "up" position and the LED (eyes) will turn off.

+NOTE: If the code fails to upload go back through the instructions and make sure you didn't miss any steps.